Sayyidah Zaynab: Religious significance

 Sayyidah Zaynab is one of the most important destinations for Shī‘a Muslim pilgrims.
 It has also become an important center of learning in the Shī‘i world.

-In the 1980s, during the Iran–Iraq War, as well as during the 1990s, the flow of the visitors increased significantly because the Shī‘a shrines in Iraq were inaccessible.
+In the 1980s, during the Iran–Iraq War, as well as during the 1990s, the flow of visitors increased significantly because the Shī‘a shrines in Iraq were inaccessible.
 Until 2011, around 1 million tourists visited the town of Sayyidah Zaynab every year.

-Shī‘a Muslim pilgrims especially came to the shrine town of Sayyidah Zaynab in order to ask for healing.
+Some shī‘a Muslim visitors come to the shrine in the town of Sayyidah Zaynab to ask for healing.

 Currently, 33 public schools and a number of religious institutions are operating in the town.

 Recent history

 On September 27, 2008, there was a car bomb attack on the intersection leading up to the mosque, killing 17 people with 17 others wounded.

 On June 14, 2012, the town became the target of a suicide car bomb attack where around 14 people were heavily wounded.